-At the start of your walk we ask that you be at our walkers base at Red Feather Inn at 11:30am for a briefing.
+At the start of your walk we ask that you be at our walkers base at Red Feather Inn at 7:00am for a briefing.
 This allows time for introductions and a gear check before departing for the Cradle Mountain - Lake St Clair National Park.

-For those staying in Launceston CBD, we offer a complimentary shuttle service Chalmers Church (5a Frederick St, Launceston).
-You will need to be ready in front of the church at 11am.
-For those staying at Quamby Homestead our shuttle will pick you up in front of reception at 11.10am for the 10 minute transfer to Red Feather Inn.
+For those staying in Launceston CBD, we offer a complimentary shuttle service from The Chalmers Church (5A Frederick St, Launceston).
+You will need to be ready in front of the church entrance at 6.30am.
+For those staying at Quamby Homestead our shuttle will pick you up in front of reception at 6.30am for the 10 minute transfer to Red Feather Inn.